 The alternative (final, Focus Stacked) version, without that foggy addition:

-The first five were needed to get it all in focus, using a focus stacking technique (explained in this article).
+I did a total 11 exposures for the final shot: The first five were needed to get it all in focus, using a focus stacking technique (explained in this article).
 Also, to get watch dial highlighted the way I wanted I would have to combine 2 exposures every time I moved the camera.

-The combination of two photos (multiplied by 5, for each focus stacking move) was the most efficient and fastest way to get the job done: total 1.5 hours for shooting, few more hours to get everything fixed (including digital background) in a Photoshop.
+The combination of two photos (multiplied by 5, for each focus stacking move) was the most efficient and fastest way to get the job done: total 1.5 hours for shooting, few more hours to get everything fixed (including digital background) in Photoshop.
 Do you call this cheating?
 If yes, think about what really matters: the process or the end result?